saikatb/Portfolio_Optimization/Portfolio_Allocation.md

 </table>
 </div>

-Using below script we allocate random weights which eeventually adds upto 1 After that **expected return** and **expected volatility** has been calculated with a view to derive **sharpe ratio**
+Using below script we allocate random weights which eventually adds upto 1 After that **expected return** and **expected volatility** has been calculated with a view to derive **sharpe ratio**

 ```python